High Museum Institute for Teaching with Art

 The High Museum Institute for Teaching with Art (MITA) is a weeklong professional development program that offers a cohort of museum educators intensive study and practicum in teaching with art.
 This application-based program is organized around two key values—growth through inquiry and connection to self, others, and the wider world, providing powerful opportunities for people to see and think together about works of art.

-MITA is open to anyone who is employed full time as a museum educator in a museum that presents visual art, with preference given to applicants with three or more years of experience.
-MITA is an intentionally intimate, cohort-based experience: no more than twenty people will be accepted.
+MITA is open to anyone who is employed full time as a museum educator in a museum that presents visual art, with preference given to applicants with five to eight years of experience.
+MITA is an intentionally intimate, cohort-based experience: No more than 15 people will be accepted.

 Curriculum: